Rats’ teeth are designed for gnawing. Rats gnaw relentlessly to keep their teeth filed and prevent them from growing out of proportion.

 Rats can regenerate their front teeth if they lose them in an accident.
 The remaining teeth will continue to grow even when the rest are missing.

-Rats need to grind their remaining teeth on hard surfaces to keep them trimmed as the new front teeth grow.
+Rats must grind their remaining teeth on hard surfaces to keep them trimmed as the new front teeth grow.

 Rats’ Teeth are Harder Than Human Teeth